Even if you do everything right, there is a risk that you could end up involved in a serious traffic accident.

 Under Georgia law (O.C.G.A. § 9-3-33), car accident injury claims are subject to a strict two-year statute of limitations.

-A person injured in a crash must file a claim within two years of the date of the accident or their case will be dismissed.
+A person injured in a crash must file a claim within two years of car accident cases the date of the last car accident claim settlement offer the car accident claims settlement or their case will be dismissed.
 That being said, you should never wait to take action.
 In the hours and days following a crash, you need to protect your health, well-being, and rights.
-As was mentioned, you should seek professional medical attention and secure relevant evidence.
+As was mentioned, you and other driver should seek professional medical attention and secure relevant evidence.

 At the same time, you should not rush through settlement negotiations.

-It is entirely normal and understandable to want to reach a quick settlement.
-Most people want to get their car accident behind them and move forward with their life.
+It is entirely normal and understandable to see the pain and suffering car accident victims want to reach a larger and fair settlement, fair compensation or quick and fair settlement based on.
+Most people want to get their pain and suffering car accident behind them and move forward with their life.

 Unfortunately, the insurance companies know this and will take advantage.
-In many cases, insurers offer plaintiffs a quick, unfair settlement offer in an effort to resolve the case for far less than it is worth.
-They may offer you as little as 10% of the true value of your case.
+In many cases, insurers offer plaintiffs a quick, unfair settlement offer in an effort to resolve the case for far less money than it the property damage is worth.
+They may offer you fair amount settlement offers of as little as 10% of the true value of property damage in your case.

 Be patient — insurance companies are not going to lead with their best and final offer.